Many or all companies we feature compensate us. Compensation and editorial

 Cash-out refinance

 As an alternative to a HELOC, you may be able to tap into your investment property’s equity with a cash-out refinance.
-This type of refinance involves borrowing a larger amount than you owe on your existing mortgage and using the difference to cover home projects or other costs.
+This type of refinance involves borrowing a larger amount than you owe on your mortgage and using the difference to cover home projects or other costs.

-Remember that you may see higher interest rates or need more equity than for a cash-out refinance on your primary residence.
+You may see higher interest rates or need more equity than for a cash-out refinance on your primary residence.
 Generally, a cash-out refinance for an investment property is a better option in a low-interest-rate environment.

->>Read more: Cash-out refinance vs. home equity loan
+Read more: Cash-out refinance vs. home equity loan

 Personal loan